realKarthikNair/Warp/README.md

 ### Windows

-Download the latest Windows build from gitlab CI.
-Extract the archive to a directory of your choice and run `warp.exe` inside `warp-windows-nightly`.
-The [releases page](https://gitlab.gnome.org/World/warp/-/releases) includes the latest Windows release.
+Extract the archive to a directory of your choice and run `warp.exe`.
+The [0.6.2 release](https://gitlab.gnome.org/World/warp/-/releases/v0.6.2) is the latest Windows release.

 ### Build